abhinar911-scientist/forecast-vs-actuals/README.md

 ### Sign-in screen (authentication)
 - The app is gated behind a **login screen**: nothing (including the file uploader) renders until a valid username and password are entered.
-- Seven authorised users are configured.
-Usernames are case-insensitive;
-  passwords are case-sensitive.
-Credentials are stored in the code as **SHA-256 hashes only — never plaintext** — and verified with a constant-time comparison (`hmac.compare_digest`).
-- After signing in, the header shows who is signed in and provides a **🚪 Log out** button, which clears all session state (filters, data cache, upload) and returns to the sign-in screen.
-- The raw password is purged from Streamlit session state immediately after a successful login.

-> **Security note for public repositories:** Streamlit Community Cloud's
-> free tier requires a public GitHub repo, which means the hashed
-> credential list in `app.py` is publicly visible.
-SHA-256 hashes cannot
-> be reversed directly, but short/patterned passwords are vulnerable to
-> guessing.
-For stronger protection, move the hash table into **Streamlit
-> secrets** (App → Settings → Secrets) and read it via `st.secrets`, or
-> upgrade to a private repo on a paid workspace.
-Share the actual
-> passwords with your users through a private channel — never commit
-> plaintext passwords or document them in this README.

 ### Dark theme
 - The entire UI uses a **dark theme** — background, filters, dropdown